 Why is it easy for the bacteria to get inside the human body?

-The major reason why Lyme disease is often left untreated despite the availability of medications and facilities is because it has similar signs and symptoms with other diseases.
-Fever, joint pain and headaches may be attributed to virus or a different bacterium.
+The major reason why Lyme disease is often left untreated despite the availability of medications and facilities is that it has similar signs and symptoms with other diseases.
+Fever, joint pain, and headaches may be attributed to a virus or a different bacterium.

 Symptoms may be faint or in unnoticeable parts of the body.

-In regions where Lyme disease is less prevalent, it is not factored in during diagnostic process.
+In regions where Lyme disease is less prevalent, it is not factored in during the diagnostic process.